joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 The long-term goal is to enable **multiple developers** to work on the same project from their local environments.
 Each developer can push their changes (after reaching a stable state) to a shared online JCB hub.
-Team members review, test, and merge these changes, just like a Git pull request workflow—but integrated within JCB.
+Team members review, test, and merge these changes, just like a Git pull request workflow-but integrated within JCB.

 ---